preface202309/preface20230928/Readme.md

 # Predicting Failures of Autoscaling Distributed Applications

 This is a temporary replication package anonymized for the double-blind review process.
 This replication package can be used to fully replicate the results of our manuscript _Predicting Failures of Autoscaling Distributed Applications_.
-After the review process is concluded, this repository will be available on Zenodo.
+After the review process is concluded, this replication package will be available on Zenodo.

 ## Introduction